Nan Yu, Ph.D.

 Before I joined the NDSU faculty, I was a feature writer for China Daily covering a variety of topics including social, educational, political, and environmental changes in China.
 Additionally, I had working experience in two national TV networks, CNN (International Newsgathering, Atlanta) and China Central TV (Sports Channel, Beijing).
 One of my most unforgettable journalistic experiences was as part of the news editing crew with China Central TV during the 2008 Beijing Olympics.
 In 2004, I was honored with a China News Award, the most prestigious journalistic award in China, for a story about disease-control staff investigation of the SARS virus chain.

-My research centers on the social and cultural constructions of health messages and how message characteristics and individual characteristics can affect the processing of health messages in different cultures.
+My research centers on the social and cultural construction of health messages and how message characteristics and individual characteristics can affect the processing of health messages in different cultures.
 Another important part of my research examines the use of new technologies in promoting health education and intervention.
 My research has been published in Health Communication, International Journal of Human-Computer Studies, Visual Communication Quarterly, Electronic News, and International Public Health Journal.
 My research has been supported by national and regional funding agencies such as National Science Foundation, AEJMC Emerging Scholars Program, and Dakota Medical Foundation.